My top 10 Carnival must haves

 - As a Carnivalista, you’ve gotta have something to carry all your Parade essentials, right?
 So, why not make it something that matches/coordinates with your costume?
 Since I go to many Carnivals, I try to get metallic pouches or small purses that can coordinate with multiple costumes.

 - Here’s what really matters though, make sure that you get something with a very sturdy strap in case someone tries to grab it off of you (safety first).
 This will also help to keep it secured to you while jumping, dancing and wining throughout the day!
-One of my faves is from Izzy and Liv; they have a metallic fanny pack in silver and rose gold that can coordinate with any costume.
+One of my faves was from Izzy and Liv; they had a metallic fanny pack in silver and rose gold that can coordinate with any costume.
 They’re also nice and roomy to fit everything a Carnivalista may need on de road!
 I’m able to carry my Canon camera (for the more high quality shots and video), cell phone, makeup touch up stuff, sunscreen packets and a snack (because you never know)…

 Phew – that’s it!
 Now you know what I cannot live without as a Carnivalista when I travel to experience Carnivals around the world!
 Now, over to you: what are your can’t live without travel products?
 Comment below!